 Customers now have the choice to design the ideal control system to assist in the efficient irrigation management of a golf course, with the operator at the centre of all decision making, and the ability to control the system from anywhere in the world using an internet connection.
 In addition, the latest systems can be upgraded at any time in the future, due to their design being focused on software and not hardware.

-In the UK and Ireland, the use of decoder-activated sprinklers has become the accepted method of operation.
+In Europe, the use of decoder-activated sprinklers has become the accepted method of operation.
 Unlike conventional satellite controller installations that generally use large quantities of field station wire, which is linked to each individual sprinkler head, a decoder-based system requires only two wires to run around the entire course or irrigation zone.
 This greatly reduces the cost of the wire, as well trenching and turf disturbance caused by installing sprinkler heads.